arishnk/eo-ui-frontend-templates/README.md

 1. ***SUBJECT TO CHANGE:*** All custom jQuery scripts are currently placed within script tags embedded into the corresponding template.

+### Dependencies
+* A date picker tool has been selected for use on select pages.
+Tempus Dominus can be used on a page-by-page basis by including the required CSS and JavaScript https://tempusdominus.github.io/bootstrap-4/

 <a name="upgrade"></a>
 ## Upgrading Bootstrap
 1. Download and unzip the version of your choice from https://github.com/twbs/bootstrap/releases.